 Dentsu Lab Tokyo

-This is a music video project for The Ship a 21m20s minute long musical score released by Brian Eno, the harbinger of generative music genre.
-Considering how Eno constantly questions the process of making and creating state-of-the-art music, instead of developing a conventional music video, the project utilized artificial intelligence to create the music video, and questioned whether artificial intelligence can achieve human-like creativity.
-The project collected a colossal number of photographs that represent memorable moments in the past human history, and created an AI that consists of series of photographs “memorized” after the 20th century.
-Then, the AI automatically reads the images from the current news.
-By “recollecting” the learned images from the past, the output movie differentiates itself constantly based on the continuous input of the current world. lt represents in a structured and systematic vision associations that a human would never be able to see.
+This is a music video project for The Ship a 21m20s minute long musical score composed and performed by Brian Eno, the harbinger of generative music genre.
+Considering how Eno constantly questions the approach and process of creating state-of-the-art music, instead of developing a conventional music video, the project utilized artificial intelligence to create a generative music film, that questioned whether AI can achieve human-like creativity.
+Taking Eno’s long time interest in generative art as a starting point, the project collected a colossal number of photographs that represent memorable moments from human history and created an AI program that “memorized” these images of the 20th century and then juxtaposed them with feeds that it receives from current news.
+By “recollecting” these images, the output movie differentiates itself constantly based on the continuous input of our day-to-day world.
+The film therefore represents in a structured and systematic vision associations that a human would never be able to see.

 Creative Director / Creative Technologist: Kaoru Sugano (Dentsu Lab Tokyo)